-Hand powered and specialist machines based on the lathe have been used for many years for the production of compression, tension and torsions springs.
+Hand powered and specialist machines based on the lathe have been used for many years for the production of compression springs, tension springs and torsion springs.
 Development over the years has seen these machines become fully CNC controlled.

 Here at Airedale Springs we simply wouldn’t be able to maintain the high standard in manufacturing springs that our customers expect without inventors such as Maudslay.
 All the incredibly precise and advanced technology that is so vital to our everyday operations can all trace their history back to this one incredible invention.